Less Emphasis on Difficult Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems: Problem Setup

 The neural network approximation $ u_\theta(\bm{x}) $ can be determined by solving the following optimization objective

 where $\lambda $ is a hyperparameter to balance the weights of the two loss terms.

-Although PINNs have been successfully applied in solving many types of differential equations, we find the corresponding results for singularly perturbed equations are far from satisfactory.
-Next, we are to utilize a one-dimensional convection-diffusion equation to illustrate the dilemma encountered by ordinary PINNs.
+Although PINNs have been successfully applied in solving many types of differential equations, their performance for relatively simple convection-diffusion equations are far from satisfactory.
+In the next section, we are to analyze the dilemma encountered by PINNs.